 While textile use wasn’t the first priority for polyurethane, it was the DuPont Corporation that decided it would make a fabric with stretch.

 In the late 1950s, a decade of DuPont research later, elastane fabric was born.

-So, what’s the difference between elastane vs spandex vs lycra?
+So, what’s the difference between elastane and spandex?

-It’s where you’ll hear the terms used that differs.
+The only difference is branding, and thus where you’ll hear the terms used differs.

 While not a hard and fast rule, elastane is typically uttered more in Europe while spandex is an Americanism.

-First found in bras, jockstraps, and activewear of the 1960s, this material is known for its stretch, no matter what it’s called.
+First found in bras, jockstraps, and activewear of the 1960s, we know how that elastane is stretchy, no matter what it’s called.